goatface/mplall/README.md

 ## How to 'install'

 `mplall` is just a single shell script.
+It doesn't do anything to your files nor your system.

 You'll need at least one supported media player, which mplall looks for in this order:
 * omxplayer (supports Raspberry Pi video hardware acceleration)
 * mplayer-x (supports subtitles in macOS)
 * mplayer2 (supports gapless audio)
 * mplayer (default fallback)

-So you can download the script `mplall.sh`, put it somewhere in your PATH, run `chmod +x` on `mplall.sh`, change to any directory with media files, and give it a try!
+Once you have a supported engine, download the script `mplall.sh`, put it somewhere in your PATH, run `chmod +x` on `mplall.sh`, change to any directory with media files, and give it a try!

 ## Usage